carbon-language/carbon-lang/llvm/docs/CommandGuide/tblgen.rst

 users of LLVM will not need to use this program.
 It is used only for writing parts of the compiler, debugger, and LLVM target backends.

-The details of the input and output of :program:`*-tblgen` is beyond the scope of this short introduction; please see the :doc:`TableGen Overview
-<../TableGen/index>` for an introduction and for references to additional
+The details of the input and output of the :program:`*-tblgen` programs is beyond the scope of this short introduction; please see the :doc:`TableGen Overview <../TableGen/index>` for an introduction and for references to additional TableGen documents.
-TableGen documents.

 The *filename* argument specifies the name of the Target Description (``.td``) file that TableGen processes.